 Read about all the special features of this ‘van in our detailed review.

-If you’re looking for a bit more space than these 2 berths offer, check the rest of our motorhome reviews to see if there might be a camper, van conversion, coachbuilt or A-class more suited your touring needs.
+If you’re looking for a bit more space than these 2 berths offer, you might want to look at our Best 4-berth motorhomes or, for families, Best 6-berth motorhomes.
+Otherwise check the rest of our motorhome reviews to see if there might be a camper, van conversion, coachbuilt or A-class more suited to your touring needs.
 We’re adding more all the time, so don’t forget to check back.

 Get a quote for a motorhome now